FuzzAnything/Hopper/README.md

 func test_path[$0] = $read_file
 // Argument should be use the value of specific function's return func test_use[$0] = $ret_from(test_create)
 // Argument should be specific type for void pointer.
-The type should start with *mut or *cosnt. func test_void[$0] = $cast_from(*mut u8)
+The type should start with *mut or *const. func test_void[$0] = $cast_from(*mut u8)
 // The array suppose has a minimal array length func test_void[$0][&] = $arr_len(256)